StrongeLeeroy/cryptor/README.md

 ===========
 ###### by Gorka Hernandez

 *Cryptor is a Javascript encryption/decryption tool.
-It's objective is to cipher and decipher from as many methods possible and expand it's repertoire over time.*
+It's objective is to cipher and decipher from as many methods as possible and expand it's repertoire over time.*

 ---